cities

 Before going to Rouen, I knew very little about it.
 Basically, my day trip to Normandy came up the night before when I decided to rent a car to see some other places outside of Paris.
 Oh boy, did I mention that I hadn't driven a manual car for over a decade?
 That was brutal for the first few hours.

 If you look at the map of France, Paris sits pretty much in the middle of the country, a little bit to the north.
-So if you drive or take a train for a couple of hours in any direction from Paris, you can end up in a dozen of different regions or even in neighbouring Belgium, Luxembourg and Germany.
-What a delight after boundless expanses of North America.
+So if you drive or take a train for a couple of hours in any direction from Paris, you can end up in a dozen different regions or even in neighbouring Belgium, Luxembourg and Germany.
+What a delight after the boundless expanses of North America.

 Normandy is your best bet if you aren't willing to spend more than a couple of hours on the road.
 And you know how I picked the places to see in Normandy, right?
-Exactly - 'Images' tab in Google.
+Exactly - the 'Images' tab in Google.

 I know it does not exactly sound like my approach to trip planning, but I had almost no time to plan ahead and could not resist seeing Rouen's gingerbread houses.